noamraph/nix-pills/pills/07-working-derivation.md

     mkdir $out
     gcc -o $out/simple $src

-Don\'t worry too much about where those variables come from yet; let\'s write the derivation and build it:
+Don't worry too much about where those variables come from yet; let's write the derivation and build it:

 ```